 The square itself is surrounded by historic buildings that represent the centre of political power in Romania.
 The former Royal Palace, an impressive neoclassical building completed in 1937, now houses the National Museum of Art of Romania which contains over 100,000 works showcasing Romanian art dating back to medieval times.
 Just south of the square is the elegant Romanian Athenaeum concert hall, built in 1888, which is home to the George Enescu Philharmonic Orchestra.

 We’d definitely recommend going.
-Its not the most visually interesting square, and doesn’t contain loads to do, but it is an important part of Romania’s history.
-We went to Ceaușescu’s palace and the Museum of Communism (and watched various clips on YouTube) and is was great to see it in person.
+Its not the most visually interesting square, or contain much to do, but it’s an important part of Romania’s history.
+We went to Ceaușescu’s palace and the Museum of Communism (and watched various clips on YouTube) and it was great to see it in person.
 You’ll recognise the balcony where Ceaușescu gave his last speech where he was booed off, and it gave context to everything we’d learned.

 Why go?
-A important place in Romania’s history.
+An important place in Romania’s history.

 How long?
 30 minutes.